How do I tune my amplifier?

 What is the difference between dual 2Ω subwoofers and dual 4Ω subwoofers?

 -We often experience the question, “Which coil configuration is better; Dual 2-ohm or Dual 4-ohm”.
-In actuality, neither is better to the other.
+In actuality, neither is better than the other.
 Simply put, the difference in the coil configuration helps determine the impedance (or resistance) an amplifier will see when the subwoofers are wired to the amplifier.
 You will want to examine the capabilities of your amplifier and the number of subwoofers you will be connecting per amplifier in choosing which coil configuration will work most suitable for your setup.